Biden visits Ottawa: Here are the road closures and traffic disruptions | CBC News

 - Sussex Drive between Rideau and George streets.

 The Macdonald-Cartier and Alexandra bridges will also see temporary closures in both directions for all traffic, including cyclists and pedestrians.
-The Portage and Chaudière bridges will remain open.
+The Portage bridge will remain open.
+The Chaudière bridge is closed to vehicle traffic until the end of March for work related to the Union Bridge rehabilitation and Hull Causeway widening project.

 People should avoid unnecessary travel around the affected locations during the visit, or plan possible alternate routes, the city said.